Nikon 60mm AF-S Micro-Nikkor Macro Lens

 Full-sized photo of a Heliconia psittacorum flower

-This photo (click for the full-resolution image) was taken with the help of a Gitzo GT1931 tripod, which was used to stabilize the D90 plus 60mm AF-S macro.
+The photo below (click for the full-resolution version) was taken with the help of a Gitzo GT1931 tripod, which was used to stabilize the D90 plus 60mm AF-S macro.

-The RAW file had gone through edits (exposure, brightness, levels and contrast adjustments to make sure olors and sharpness pop without blowing out the red channel) in Aperture (by Apple), and the resulting JPEG was exported using the highest quality setting.
+The RAW file had gone through edits (exposure, brightness, levels and contrast adjustments to make sure olors and sharpness pop without blowing out the red channel) in Apple Aperture, and the resulting JPEG was exported using the highest quality setting.

 My review and test photos